 When you own a static caravan, you’re unlikely to be using it all year.
 Many owners choose to rent out their caravans when they’re not using them, which helps to cover the running costs.
 You might even consider buying static caravans just to rent out and turn it into a business.
 If you want to buy a caravan with the idea of renting it out in mind, you should think about how to get the best caravan for your needs.
 You need to think about not just the caravan itself, but also where you choose to buy it.

 Our holiday parks offer everything that a family could need for their holiday.
 From kids’ clubs for children to activities for adults, everyone can find something fun to do.
 Our facilities at all of our parks include a shop, bar and restaurant as a minimum, and sometimes extend to services such as a launderette or beauty salon.
-Entertainment is provided too, including DJs, bingo, cabaret acts and more, and it’s easy to reach local amenities and facilities, such as beaches.
+Entertainment is provided too, including DJs, bingo, cabaret acts and more.
+It’s also easy to reach local amenities and facilities, such as beaches.

 If you want to choose the best caravan for renting out to visitors, Abi Vistas are the most affordable option out there.
-Costing only £166 a month but bringing in a potential £300 a week when you rent it out, you can easily make money from one of these caravans.
+Costs are relatively low but bring in a potential £300 a week when you rent it out so you can easily make money from one of these caravans.

 Some practical issues to consider including handing over keys and ensuring security.
-You need to have someone who is able to hand keys to the next guest, whether it’s you, a park manager or a cleaning person.
+You need to have someone who is able to hand keys to the next guest.
+That might be you, as the owner or a park manager or a cleaning person.
 When you’re talking to someone about renting the caravan, try to find out as much as possible about them and make sure that you have their contact details.

-If you’re trying to work out how much to charge for your static caravan rental, make sure you do your research to set the right price.
+If you’re trying to work out how much to charge for your static caravan rental, make sure you do your research to set the right price and you’ll be making money in no time.